livewyer-ops/charts/docs/coding-standards.md

 ## Submitting a Helm chart

-When submitting a Helm chart for a review to publish it, please consider the next:
+When submitting a Helm chart for a review to publish it, please make sure you follow the next requirements:

 - A Helm chart has an up to date `README.md` file generated with `helm-docs`
 - All the values in `values.yaml` file are commented.